UnderDog Rescue of Florida is a Non Profit 501(c)3 Organization.

 CLICK HERE for a map.

-Sniglet's Bakery is located in the plaza on the NE corner of University Parkway and No. Tuttle in Sarasota.
+Pet Supermarket is located on State Rd.
+70 in the new Publix shopping center at the north end of Lockwood Ridge Road.
 There will be several UnderDogs on hand who are eager to meet you!

 For an opportunity to be "pre-approved", please fill out an online application now.
 We are looking forward to seeing you there!